hyecheol123/generic-auth-api/README.md

 ## Supported APIs

-Supported features(APIs) are listed below.

-- **Add Users** `POST /admin/user`

-  This API let admin user (or other services) to add other user's login credential to the server.

-  Username and password are stored in the database.
-  Passwords are secured by cryptographic hash function.
-  This let the others except for the user, including server admin, not to look up the password.

-- **Remove Users** `DELETE /admin/user/{username}`

-  This API let admin user (or other services) to remove existing user's login credential from the server.

-  Cannot delete admin account that currently running this API.
-  Will also logout from all sessions associated with the account.

 - **Login** `POST /login` (with username and password)

   This API let user to signin and retrieve access/refresh tokens from server.